-IS IT THE AERO LIFT ALONE?
-OR MAYBE IT IS ALSO THE (GYRO) PROPELLER TOGETHER WITH THE BIEFELD-BROWN EFFECT IN THE WINGS?
+IS IT LIFT ON A WING ALONE, OR MAYBE IT IS ALSO THE PROPELLER (GYRO) TOGETHER WITH THE ABRAHAM-MAGNUS FORCE?

 Cambridge scientist debunks flying myth